 When picking a new display, the resolution is usually the first entry on its specification sheet that you’ll take a look at, and with good reason – with a higher resolution, you get more screen real estate and higher-quality visuals, so it’s obvious why it’s a priority feature for many gamers.

-In 2021, you’ll encounter a fair number of labels: HD, Full HD, Quad HD, Ultra HD, 4K, 8K, and more.
-And while high-resolution displays are becoming increasingly more common, the lower resolutions still have their place in the hardware world, even today.
+In 2021, you’ll encounter a fair number of labels when it comes to the resolution: HD, Full HD, Quad HD, Ultra HD, 2K, 4K, 8K, and more.
+And while high-resolution displays are becoming increasingly common, the lower resolutions still have their place in the hardware world, even today.

 So, in this guide, we’ll briefly compare HD and Full HD, two resolutions that you’ll still find in a number of laptops and TVs, and see which of these two fares better and if either of them is actually worth considering in 2021.

 Table of ContentsShow

 What Is HD?